-- Promotion of ideas for improving access to and use of healthier foods in low-income communities, excluding activities to increase food security or food access via direct provision of food; and - Within the context of nutrition education interventions, staff may distribute SNAP outreach materials such as brochures and posters to promote SNAP.
+Promotion of ideas for improving access to and use of healthier foods in low-income communities, excluding activities to increase food security or food access via direct provision of food;

+- Within the context of nutrition education interventions, staff may distribute SNAP outreach materials such as brochures and posters to promote SNAP; and - Partnerships with local food assistance agencies and organization to facilitate reciprocal referrals to increase food access and resource benefits, especially those that include fruits and vegetables.

 - Any activity with the primary objective of increasing participation in SNAP through individual applicant assistance.
 For SNAP-Ed, information regarding SNAP enrollment should not be placed on any media outreach that may be part of a SNAP-Ed intervention.
-Basic SNAP information or a link to SNAP information may be placed on handouts, brochures, recipes, etc. only. - Examples of unallowable outreach activities include: - Pre-screening or assisting individuals with completing SNAP applications and obtaining verification; - o Accompanying individuals to the SNAP office to assist with the application process; - Conducting outreach workshops for members of community organizations that serve low-income people; - Convening meetings that focus exclusively or primarily on SNAP outreach and increasing SNAP participation; - Producing and distributing print materials (e.g., brochures, posters, newsletters, etc.) that are primarily SNAP outreach in nature; - Developing and placing print, radio or television media advertisements to be used as public service announcements to educate potential applicants about SNAP; - Designing a SNAP outreach program, including the development, publication, and distribution of materials to the community;

-- Accessing strategies or monitoring and/or evaluating agencies' SNAP outreach performance; - o Developing, implementing, or overseeing SNAP outreach activities; and - Implementing "Direct Certification" of SNAP households for other programs.
+Basic SNAP information or a link to SNAP information may be placed on handouts, brochures, recipes, etc. only. - Examples of unallowable outreach activities include: - Pre-screening or assisting individuals with completing SNAP applications and obtaining verification; - Accompanying individuals to the SNAP office to assist with the application process; - Conducting outreach workshops for members of community organizations that serve low-income people; - Convening meetings that focus exclusively or primarily on SNAP outreach and increasing SNAP participation; - Producing and distributing print materials (e.g., brochures, posters, newsletters, etc.) that are primarily SNAP outreach in nature; - Developing and placing print, radio or television media advertisements to be used as public service announcements to educate potential applicants about SNAP; - Designing a SNAP outreach program, including the development, publication, and distribution of materials to the community; - Accessing strategies or monitoring and/or evaluating agencies' SNAP outreach performance; - o Developing, implementing, or overseeing SNAP outreach activities; and - o Implementing "Direct Certification" of SNAP households for other programs.